 Mark is a combat veteran with post-traumatic stress disorder (PTSD) who has worked with TRI since 2009, adapting and presenting TRI’s Trauma Resiliency and Community Resiliency Models for the veteran and active duty military population.
 He has appeared on national television with the John Stossel show and featured or quoted in magazine and newspaper articles as a subject matter expert on combat induced PTSD.
 He holds a bachelor’s degree in finance from the University of Missouri St. Louis, an Executive MBA from the Drucker School of Management, and is currently working on a PhD in neurocognitive sciences from the School of Community and Global Health at Claremont Graduate University.

-"My name is Seth Bove, and I'm currently serving as a full-time volunteer in a variety of ways around San Diego county.
-I have a bachelors degree in psychology and a masters degree in Grief, Loss, and Trauma counseling.
+"My name is Seth Bove, I have a bachelors degree in psychology and a masters degree in Grief, Loss, and Trauma counseling.
 I use these degrees often in the work that I do.

-When I'm not working or volunteering mental health services, I enjoy audio engineering in my recording studio and playing guitar live around the city of San Diego.
+When I'm not working or volunteering mental health services, I enjoy audio engineering in my recording studio and playing guitar.
 Music is so important!

 Being a part of the TRI family allows me to participate in, and help further develop, what I believe to be the cutting edge of trauma-healing modalities.
 These are very exciting times!